« Quatrain 42 | Main | Quatrain 44 »

 dastist ke dar gardan-e yaari budast

-A lover like me was this jug, in snare
+A love like me was this jug, in snare

 Of beauty's tousled tresses long and fair;